farooqkz/ctf-notify/README.md

 See API.md for the RESTful API.

 The code is under GNU Affero General Public License.
 See AGPL-3 for licensing information.

+Donations are very welcome.
+Also I accept offers.